First Time User? Enroll now.

 With the increased knowledge of the molecular and genetic changes associated with different subtypes of medulloblastoma, molecularly targeted therapy, also called precision therapy, is being actively explored in children with recurrent disease.

-In patients with recurrent sonic hedgehog (SHH) medulloblastomas, the SHH PTCH1 inhibitor vismodegib demonstrated radiographic responses in 3 of 12 pediatric-aged patients, with two responses being sustained for less than 2 months and one response for more than 6 months.
+In patients with recurrent SHH-activated medulloblastomas, the SHH PTCH1 inhibitor vismodegib demonstrated radiographic responses in 3 of 12 pediatric-aged patients, with two responses being sustained for less than 2 months and one response for more than 6 months.
 Only patients with upstream mutations of the SHH pathway, at the level of PTCH1 or SMO, responded.
 However, because of the development of irreversible growth plate fusions, the use of vismodegib is limited to skeletally mature children.

 Treatment Options Under Clinical Evaluation for Recurrent Childhood Medulloblastoma and Other CNS Embryonal Tumors